lazycustard/Distance-measurement-using-ultrasonic-sensor/README.md

-# Ultrasonic Sensor and Buzzer Project
+# Distance measurement using Ultrasonic Sensor

 ## Overview
 This project demonstrates the use of an ultrasonic sensor and a buzzer to create a distance-based alarm system.
 The buzzer sounds when an object is detected within a specified range (e.g., 5 cm) by the ultrasonic sensor.